Click covers for info. Copyright (C) Rudy Rucker 2021.

 I’d prefer not to be a grieving parent who continually discusses his loss with the kids and grandkids.
 Maybe I’ll get there.
 So far they don’t seem to mind or resent my bringing it up.
 It’s still present in their minds as well.
 I hope in a year or two it’ll damp down, at least somewhat.

-I got the new insight when I had Bob Hearn for lunch…he’s a computer programmer, also into mysticism and Buddhism, goes to Burning Man, and gets ecstatic satori by running ultramarathons—when I saw him he was preparing for a trip to Greece to run 150 miles from Athens to Sparta in 30 hours.
+I got nudge toward the “no tech lifebox” idea when I recently had Bob Hearn for lunch…he’s a computer programmer, also into mysticism and Buddhism, goes to Burning Man, and he gets ecstatic satori by running ultramarathons—when I saw him he was preparing for a trip to Greece to run 150 miles from Athens to Sparta in 30 hours.
+An only-in-silicon-valley guy.

 I told Bob my notion that Sylvia exists as a lifebox simulation in my brain, and he said, why think of it as a simulation?
 Why not say it’s real?
-Or why can’t it be both things at once?
 Reality is, after all, a completely fluid and arbitrary and in-the-eye-of-the-beholder thing.
 If all the Sylvia processes are in place, why not say it’s an actual Sylvia.

 And now I’m fooling with this insight, opening up to it, and it makes me feel much better than I did a few days ago.

 The Sylvia who lives within me isn’t just a model that I can contemplate.
-It’s a living being who I can talk to and, more importantly, this alternate Sylvia can respond.
+She’s a living being who I can talk to and, more importantly, this inner Sylvia can respond.

-I discussed the “she’s really alive” notion at my grief counselling session on Zoom, and I told the therapist about my new take on things.
-And he said, yes, of course that’s true.
+And he says, yes, of course that’s true.
 We’re not just alive on this level.
 You might even say that we have a higher body—the subtle body, or astral body, or causal body—why not just call it the soul.
 And given that Sylvia was so tightly bound to me during her life, then of course her soul is with me.

 One more touch.
-I’m in a grief group, and I was talking to the others about my new notion of being able to talk to a living Sylvia, and a woman said, “Well, of course.
+Besides the counseling, I was in a grief group for a few weeks, and I was talking to the others about my notion of being able to talk to a living Sylvia in my head, and a woman said, “Well, of course.
 My husband will always be alive in my heart.”

-That’s nicer than saying Sylvia’s soul is a process in my brain.
+That’s warmer than saying Sylvia’s soul is a life-box-emulation process in my brain.
 Being an SF writer and CS professor, I tend to have this fixation on brains as opposed to the whole body.
 But, yes, saying heart is a fuller expression of what it’s all about.

 Light beamed from madman’s stark, staring eyes, as if he were a jack-o’-lantern with a flare within.

-No, no, just kidding with that last line, this isn’t meant to be creepy SF.
-Much cozier than that.
-Sitting outside on the side porch, late afternoon, nice sun, quietly chatting aloud with Sylvia.
-Getting caught up on what’s happened around here.
+And that’s me.
+No, no, just kidding, this post isn’t meant to be creepy SF.
+I’m thinking about something much cozier than that.
+Like…me sitting outside on the side porch, late afternoon, nice sun, quietly chatting aloud with Sylvia.
+Getting her caught up on what’s happened around here.
+Or sitting by her grave for an hour and telling her the news.
+And the mountains in the background, and the open sky above, and her shiny gravestone.
 Talking feels good.

 Here’s a lovely little poem by Sylvia.
-I think I may have shared it before.
 I found in a tiny spiral notebook in her car.
+It just kills me.

 I’ll always love you, dear.